kravchik/yads/README.md

 In all these cases, white-space indentation would be a pain.

 #### no mandatory "" like in json
-  though you'd need "" or '' if a string should include spaces (in constrast with YAML) example with simple keys and values example with escapes in Java strings for jsons and ymls
+  though you'd need "" or '' if a string should include spaces example with simple keys and values example with escapes in Java strings for jsons and ymls
 #### can use ""  and '' interchangeably
 #### can use new-lines in "" or '' strings
   like in YML
-  example with Java strings
-#### no commas (remember those additions of an element in json?)
+#### no commas
 #### not verbose like xml with the same capabilities
 #### built-in serialization/deserialization
   currently - Java only, but syntax provides ways to other languages be included
 #### serialization to beutifuly formatted text
   1. convenient to read and edit
   1. can be used for reporting of data (tests)
+  1. can be used to generate configs, not only read them
 #### comments (both one-liners and multi-liners)